 - Saturated air

 Saturated air is one which contains maximum water vapors at a particular temperature.

-Dry air temperature is the temperature of atmospheric air (moist air).
+Temperature of dry air is the temperature of atmospheric air (moist air).
 It is measured by an ordinary thermometer.

 Wet bulb temperature is that temperature at which moist air fully saturated.
 It is measured by a wet bulb thermometer fixed on the Sling Psychrometer.